 The first few days are vital to employee experience

 Companies spend around £6,000 per year per user on IT.
 And continuous onboarding and offboarding staff onto IT systems makes costs even higher.

-However, when armed with a concise onboarding process that takes into account license management, security training and seamless software integration, you can ensure your employees have all their resources they need to get up to speed.
+However, when armed with a concise onboarding process that takes into account license management, security training and seamless software integration, you can ensure your employees have all the resources they need to get up to speed.
 Do it right and you will reduce IT labour, lower costs and retain your best talent.